como-usar-mascaras-en-binario

 • And so on…

-This is a convenient way to reduce the amount of memory needed and improve the speed of calculations.
-But conversely, it forces us to have mechanisms to check only a group of bits.
+This is a convenient way to reduce the amount of memory needed and improve calculation speed.
+But, on the other hand, it forces us to have mechanisms to check only a group of the bits.

 A mask is a sequence of bits, where each bit acts as a selector or “switch” that activates or deactivates the corresponding position in the target data.

-Masks are simply a binary number that contains 0 in the positions that interest us, and 1 in the positions that do (or vice versa, depending on the operation we want to perform).
+Masks are simply a binary number that contains 0s in the positions we are interested in, and 1s in the positions we are not (or vice versa, depending on the operation we want to perform).

-The simplest case is to use a mask to read a subset of bits from a register.
-To do this, we will apply our mask to the register with a AND operation.
+The simplest case is using a mask to read a subset of bits from a register.
+To do this, we are going to apply our mask to the register with an AND operation.

-• The values that are 0 in the mask are eliminated
+• Values that are 0 in the mask are removed.

-• The values that are 1 in the mask have the same value as they had in the register.
+• Values that are 1 in the mask have the same value they had in the register.

 For example, to extract a field of bits from a variable, we can create a mask with ones in the positions corresponding to the field we want to extract and zeros in the other positions.